Pterostylis abrupta: Taxonomy and naming

 Pterostylis abrupta was first formally described in 1985 by David Jones and the description was published in The Orchadian.
 The specific epithet (abrupta) means "broken off".

 Distribution and habitat

-The tablelands greenhood grows on ridges and slopes among rocks and grass in rich soil on the higher parts of the ranges and tablelands of New South Wales north from Barrington Tops.
+Tablelands greenhood grows on ridges and slopes among rocks and grass in rich soil on the higher parts of the ranges and tablelands of New South Wales north from Barrington Tops.

 Use in horticulture

-This greenhood is easily grows in pots although plants must be kept moist during the growing season and dry when dormant.
+This greenhood is easily grown in pots although plants must be kept moist during the growing season and dry when dormant.